xFraud: Explainable Fraud Transaction Detection: Related Work

+xFraud builds upon recent successes of applying heterogeneous graphs to fraud detection (e.g., MAHINDER~\cite{zhong2020financial} and GEM~\cite{liu2018heterogeneous} from Alibaba) and also recent efforts of GNN explainability \cite{ying2019gnnexplainer}.
+However, it also makes significant improvements over these previous efforts, discussed as follows.

-We discuss two latest works on defaulter detection and transaction fraud detection, where heterogeneous graphs are adopted.
-Zhong et al. \cite{zhong2020financial} introduced a system \textit{MAHINDER} (Multi-view Attributed Heterogeneous Information Network based financial DEfault useR detection), where pre-defined meta paths in a heterogeneous graph with users and merchants were selected.
-Each meta path could be viewed based on different relations between two nodes, such as fund, social, family, device.
-In addition, attention mechanisms were used to measure the importance of nodes, links and meta paths.
-They used LSTM units to model node and link sequences at different timestamps, finally aggregated all representations and fed them into a \textit{softmax} classifier to identify defaulters.
-Zhu et al. \cite{zhu2020modeling} employed hierarchical explainable network (HEN) to model users' transaction sequences and predict card-stolen transaction frauds.
-In xFraud, we aim at making more fine-grained predictions by flagging each transaction of a user in various risk scenarios, as a legitimate user does not imply that all its transaction records are legitimate, once its payment token is stolen.
-We do not need to define meta paths a priori in xFraud.
+\textbf{Fraud Detection.} There are two lines of studies on fraud detection systems.
+One line of work leverages graph information with non-GNN methods (see anti-money laundry~\cite{emmerich2017flowscope}, spam detection~\cite{shu2020hierarchical, dhawan2019spotting, kaghazgaran2018combating}, fraudster user detection~\cite{zhong2020financial, hu2019cash, kumar2018rev2, breuer2020friend, eswaran2017zoobp, nilforoshan2019slicendice, liu2017holoscope, hooi2016fraudar, li2018hgsuspector, wang2018deep}, fraud transaction detection ~\cite{cao2019titant, ren2019ensemfdet, zhu2020modeling, cao2017hitfraud}).
+These models can be event/sequence based~\cite{cao2019titant, breuer2020friend, zhu2020modeling, li2019spam}, or meta-path based~\cite{hu2019cash, shu2020hierarchical, zhong2020financial, cao2017hitfraud}.
+Zhong et al. \cite{zhong2020financial} propose MAHINDER which uses \textit{heterogeneous graphs} in the context of defaulter detection by pre-defining a set of \textit{meta-paths} in a heterogeneous graph of users and merchants.
+The preprocessed meta-path feature representations are trained with an attention mechanism and LSTM to measure the importance of nodes, links, and meta-paths at different timestamps.
+In xFraud, we focus on a different scenario, aiming at flagging each transaction of a user in various risk scenarios, as a legitimate user does not imply that all its transaction records are legitimate, e.g., once its payment token has been stolen.
+More importantly, we \textit{focus on methods that do not need to define meta-paths a priori, instead are able to automatically learn these patterns using a GNN}.